MH370: Underwater search for missing plane suspended

 The ATSB said six other pieces of wreckage found off the African coast were likely to have come from the missing plane, but this wasn't confirmed.

-In total, 20 piece of debris have been brought to the attention of the investigative team.
+In total, 20 pieces of debris have been brought to the attention of the investigative team.

 But those pieces of detritus have not given closure to those whose loved ones remain missing.